YemenOpenSource/Yemen-info/README.md

 ✅ Phone numbering plan (code prefix) for every governance.

 ✅ Custom cspell dictionary for spell checkers, to ignore Yemeni governance/districts names.
-[Here](https://github.com/Yemeni-Open-Source/Yemen-info/blob/main/.cspell/custom-dictionary-workspace.txt) you can find it and copy the text and paste it into any text editor that has the functionality of a spelling dictionary and the user dictionary, like Microsoft Word, LibreOffice, or Even [Arabic - Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker-arabic) extension on VS Code.

 ✅ A unique id for every governance and district.